sensu/sensu-go-workshop/lessons/operator/12/README.md

 1. **Download a Sensu Asset**

    Download 64-bit Linux, Windows, and MacOS builds of the Sensu Go [check-disk-usage] asset into the `assets` directory.
+   _NOTE: in the workshop Docker network, any files added to the `assets/` directory will be HTTP fetchable at a URL like `http://sensu-assets/assets/<filename>`._

    **MacOS or Linux:**